joaoloss/ia-fellowship/notes.md

 2. Sending the PDF file to LLM (via base64) instead of the text of the PDF in prompt: ~2.5x more time, ~2.4x more tokens and ~2x more cost.
 3. Passing the PDF text in a matrix format (preserving the PDF layout) showed improved accuracy compared to using the raw text, although it slightly increased token usage.
 4. Passing the `extraction_schema` as YAML instead of JSON helped reduce the number of input_tokens, but not significantly.

+## About my Heuristic

+### Limitations

+1. The heuristic only looks to present values, not present aren't considered.
+2.